cal-overflow/site/src/content/books/index.md

   - Superhero (Meg Jay)
   - The Millionaire Next Door (Thomas J. Stanley)
   - The Love Prescription (John Gottman and Julie Schwartz)
-  - Bronze Age Mindset Review
+  - Bronze Age Mindset
+  - Talent is Overrated (Geoffrey Colvin)
+  - A Philosophy of Software Design (John Ousterhout)
+  - 1984 (George Orwell)
+  - All Quiet on the Western Front (Erich Maria Remarque)
+  - Yoga and the Quest for the True Self (Stephen Cope)

   #### Other books I may read, but are of no priority